jbiason/blog/content/code/command-pattern-rust.md

 }
 ```

+... which feels a bit cleaner, since all related things to Deposit or Withdraw
+are now tied together.

-This causes a slight problem with the interface layer: Now it can't just return
+However, this causes a slight problem with the interface layer: Now it can't
-one sized thing: It needs to return a dynamic dispatchable content, like
+just return one sized thing: It needs to return a dynamic dispatchable content,
-`Box<dyn Command>`, which isn't as pretty as the direct Enum/Struct/sized
+like `Box<dyn Command>`, which isn't as pretty as the direct Enum/Struct/sized
-content from the Enum.
+content.

 On the other hand, since `Box` implements `Deref`, once the interface throws
 something-that-implements-Command, one could just call `execute()` directly on